princeton-nlp/CEPE/data/README.md

 python sample_mds_concat.py {OUTPUT_PATH} {ENCODER LENGTH} {DECODER LENGTH} {EVAL SAMPLES} {TRAIN SAMPLES} {RETRIEVAL SAMPLES} {SHARD ID}

 for $shard in $(seq 0 99); do
-    python sample_mds_concat.py 8k_concat 4096 4096 35000 2500000 2e6 $shard
+    python sample_mds_concat.py rp_concat_8k 4096 4096 35000 2500000 2e6 $shard
 done
 ```
-By default, we split retrieval into 100 shards.
+By default, we split retrieval into 100 shards, and each retrieval chunk is always 256 tokens.
 If you are not interested in preprocessing the retrieval split, you can set `retrieval_shard = 0` in `sample_mds_concat.py`.
 The retrieval files will be saved as jsonl files across 100 shards.
 If you are interested in building and using the retrieval corpus, please refer to the `retrieval` directory.

 ## CEPED